VinnyMa/Dotify/README.md

-# Dotify (hw2) by Vincent Ma
+# Dotify (hw3) by Vincent Ma

-This is a music app that displays a song being played.
+This is a music app that displays a library of music.
+Each song is clickable, and can bring you to a music player with some extra settings.

 ## Extra credit
 No extra credit attempts this time. :(